Pylons/pyramid/docs/narr/webob.rst

 :mod:`webob.exc` contains classes for each kind of error response.
 These include boring, but appropriate error bodies.
-The exceptions exposed by this module, when used under :app:`Pyramid`, should be imported from the :mod:`pyramid.response` module.
+The exceptions exposed by this module, when used under :app:`Pyramid`, should be imported from the :mod:`pyramid.httpexceptions` module.
 This import location contains subclasses and replacements that mirror those in the original ``webob.exc``.

-Each class is named ``pyramid.response.HTTP*``, where ``*`` is the reason for the error.
-For instance, :class:`pyramid.response.HTTPNotFound`.
-It subclasses :class:`pyramid.Response`, so you can manipulate the instances in the same way.
+Each class is named ``pyramid.httpexceptions.HTTP*``, where ``*`` is the reason for the error.
+For instance, :class:`pyramid.httpexceptions.HTTPNotFound` subclasses :class:`pyramid.Response`, so you can manipulate the instances in the same way.
 A typical example is:

 .. ignore-next-block
 .. code-block:: python
     :linenos:

-    from pyramid.response import HTTPNotFound
+    from pyramid.httpexceptions import HTTPNotFound
-    from pyramid.response import HTTPMovedPermanently
+    from pyramid.httpexceptions import HTTPMovedPermanently

     response = HTTPNotFound('There is no such resource')
     # or: